 Barrie is facing a deadly toxic drug crisis.
 People are dying at an alarming rate, but there is a solution.

-The Simcoe-Muskoka District Health Unit (SMDHU) is proposing two potential locations for a life-saving medical service called a Supervised Consumption Site (SCS) in the area where it's needed most - downtown Barrie.
+The Simcoe-Muskoka District Health Unit (SMDHU) is proposing 11/19 Innisfil Street for a life-saving medical service called a Supervised Consumption Site (SCS) in the area where it's needed most - downtown Barrie.

-Both proposed locations will save lives while improving issues that already exist in our community which is already one of the safest places to live in Canada.
+The proposed location will save lives while improving issues that already exist in our community which is already one of the safest places to live in Canada.
 An SCS will offer much-needed support for people who live and work in the downtown while addressing some of the ongoing challenges in the area.

 Downtown Barrie is for everyone to enjoy.
 Everyone deserves to feel safe in downtown Barrie.

 We are asking everyone who has a stake in the downtown - residents, businesses, workers, visitors - everyone - to send a letter to key decision-makers to let them know how important this life-saving service is for our vibrant downtown core.

 Compassion and evidence.

 The compassionate and evidence-based choice is a Supervised Consumption Site (SCS) in downtown Barrie.
 Not only will it save lives, but it will save money in the long-run and help make our community safer and more beautiful.

 Peer-reviewed research and public health experts recommend this approach - let's listen to the science.